+When thinking about Lure Fishing then consider giving Soft Plastics a go.
 Soft plastic bait has certainly advanced over the years, and there are many advantages over traditional hard bodied lures.
-Soft plastics better resemble live bait and real food for the fish, so when the fish bites, it feels more natural and will stay in the mouth longer, giving more time to set the hook.
-People often forget that the fish do not have hands to check out the potential food source so they rely heavily upon the initial feel in the mouth.
+Soft plastics better resemble live bait and real food for the fish.
+This means when the fish bite it feels more natural and will stay in the mouth longer; giving more time to set the hook.
+People often forget that the fish do not have hands to check out the potential food source; so they rely heavily upon the initial feel in the mouth.

 Here are just a few key pointers for fishing with soft plastics: